yuxu-1/yuxu_personal_page/content/publication/TRAFICA/index.md

 ---
-title: 'TRAFICA: Improving Transcription Factor Binding Affinity Prediction using Deep Language Model on ATAC-seq Data'
+title: 'TRAFICA: An Open Chromatin Language Model to Improve Transcription Factor Binding Affinity Prediction'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here